ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

     ...
 ```

 This would work, but we can make it a little better.
-First of all, you can make the `sslPasswordParameter` a child resource to the `idsrv` by writing
+First of all, you can make the `sslPasswordParameter` a child resource of the `idsrv` by writing

 ```csharp
 var idsrv = builder.AddContainer(...);